-- t.35 All bouts in fencing are directed by a Referee who must be in possession of an up-to-date national or international refereeing licence.
-He or she has many duties: - (a) He or she calls the roll of the competitors (cf. t.86). - (b) He or she directs the bout.

-- (c) Before each bout he or she must check the weapons, clothes and equipment of the fencers, according to the regulations described below. - (d) He or she superintends the proper functioning of the electrical apparatus.
-Either on his own initiative or when asked to do so by a team captain or competitor, he or she implements tests necessary to verify the apparatus and locate any faults which may be found.
-He or she will prevent the competitors from hindering the tests by unplugging or changing their equipment at the wrong moment. - (e) He or she supervises the judges, time-keepers, scorers, etc. - (f) He or she positions himself and moves in such a way as to be able to follow the bout while always being able to see the illumination of the signal lamps. - (g) He or she penalises faults (cf. t.96). - (h) He or she awards the touches (cf. t.40ss). - (i) He or she maintains order (cf. t.96). - (j) Whenever he or she considers it necessary, he or she should consult the experts concerning the electrical apparatus (cf. 0.7).
+- t.35 All bouts at fencing are directed by a Referee who must be in possession of an up-to-date national or international refereeing licence.
+He has many duties: - (a) He calls the roll of the competitors (cf. t.86). - (b) He directs the bout. - (c) Before each bout he must check the weapons, clothes and equipment of the fencers, according to the regulations described below. - (d) He superintends the proper functioning of the electrical apparatus.
+Either on his own initiative or when asked to do so by a team captain or competitor, he implements tests necessary to verify the apparatus and locate any faults which may be found.
+He will prevent the competitors from hindering the tests by unplugging or changing their equipment at the wrong moment. - (e) He supervises the judges, time-keepers, scorers, etc. - (f) He positions himself and moves in such a way as to be able to follow the bout while always being able to see the illumination of the signal lamps. - (g) He penalizes faults (cf. t.96). - (h) He awards the touches (cf. t.40ss). - (i) He maintains order (cf. t.96). - (j) Whenever he considers it necessary, he should consult the experts concerning the electrical apparatus (cf. o.7).